abarriosr/content-hub-farm/README.md

 ## PHP Debugging

 You can debug any site in the farm from the same codebase.
+To do that, you need to enable Xdebug in the container.
+Notice that you IDE code will remain the same because all of them have the same code, you are just activating which site will be creating the debug session.
+You can disable Xdebug later when you dont need it:

+        $./chf <container> enable_xdebug  ; Enables Xdebug in container.
+        $./chf <container> disable_xdebug ; Disables Xdebug in container.

-The following are the important PHP Environment variables you need to adjust to make that happen:
+The following are the important PHP Environment variables you need to adjust if you want to debug from the Command Line.
+The default values provided by the "setup" command should be enough but you can change them if your local configuration is different (Ex: Port 9000 is taken and you need to use another one).

     - PHP_IDE_CONFIG
     - XDEBUG_CONFIG
-    - PHP_INI_XDEBUG_REMOTE_PORT

-You can modify them straight in the *docker-composer.yml* file or in the **./setup_options** file (which stores answers to all the questions provided during the normal setup process).
+You can modify them straight in the *docker-composer.yml* file or in the file **./setup_options.sh** (which stores answers to all the questions provided during the normal setup process).
 If you modify the last file, you can do:

     $./chf setup --fast      ; Creates the docker-compose.yml and ngrok.yml files.
     $./chf restart           ; Restart services.